 Tips For A Perfect California Coast Drive

-Plan your travel around traffic (especially when leaving Los Angeles or arriving in the Bay Area) as the last thing you need is to stress out while on vacation.
+Account For Traffic: Plan your travel around rush hour (especially when leaving Los Angeles or arriving in the Bay Area) as the last thing you need is to stress out while on vacation.

 Where Does California Highway 1 Start and End?

 This historic state route is the longest of the state routes at just over 650 miles.